1 Corinthians

 The principles that arose as a result of the Corinthian’s questions about marriage are also applicable for other parts of the Christian life as well.
 It is said, “as the Lord hath called every one, so let him walk” (v17).
 Meaning that once we are saved, we ought to continue in our path the same as before: marriage, liberty (v18-19), and career (21-22).
 We are told to “abide in the same calling” (v20), but there is an example given of freedom for a “servant” (v22).
 The Roman empire is said to have a significant number of slaves.
 If Christians were saved while serving a master, they were still “the Lord’s freeman” (v22), and given instruction for their behaviour (Titus 2:9-10) but if they were able to purchase or acquire freedom they should “use it rather” (v21) so that they could not be “the servants of men” (v23) and be free to serve the Lord.
 Inspirationally, we learn here that wherever God has us, it’s a good place to stay there and be a faithful witness of Christ until the Lord makes it clear that we can change our calling, which will always result in more service to Him.

 The to “virgins” (v25), or unmarried, it is recommended “for a man so to be” (v26), for whatever situation we find ourselves in, we should remain (v27), however, “if thou marry, thou hast not sinned” (v28).
 We must be careful not to adopt legalistic standards around relationships and go further that the Lord does.
-False teaches are known for their restrictions, “forbidding to marry” (1 Tim 4:3), so we must be careful.
+False teachers are known for their restrictions, “forbidding to marry” (1 Tim 4:3), so we must be careful.
 Singleness provides to more virtue than a good marriage, it is merely a calling, or a season in which we can serve the Lord more wholeheartedly.

 V29-35 Without Carefulness

 While married, couples have duties to each other, but marriage cannot supersede our duties to the Lord, “it remaineth, that both they that have wives be as though they had none” (v29).
 There is a time and place for a wholesome separation from each other for the purpose of ministry.
 Jesus says that we must be willing to leave even “wife, or children” (Matt 19:29) for His sake.
 As much as possible this should always be done within the biblical bounds given for marriage and parenting (Eph 5:25-33, Col 3:19-21).
-The ”time is short”(v29), and therefore must be redeemed for eternal purposes (Eph 5:16), therefore the point of these passages is to be “without carefulness” that we may care “for the things that belong to the Lord, how we may please the Lord” (v32).
+The ”time is short” (v29), and therefore must be redeemed for eternal purposes (Eph 5:16), therefore the point of these passages is to be “without carefulness” that we may care “for the things that belong to the Lord, how we may please the Lord” (v32).

 Obviously marriage brings along with it how a husband “may please his wife” (v33), and the wife “may please her husband” (v34).
-These are good and right things, but they can at times keep us from attending “upon the Lord without distraction” (v35), therefore “there is a difference also between a wife and a virgin”(v34).
+These are good and right things, but they can at times keep us from attending “upon the Lord without distraction” (v35), therefore “there is a difference also between a wife and a virgin” (v34).

 V36-40 Final Thoughts

-As we summarize our time we are reminded of the freedom that we have in Christ to marry, “let them marry”(v36), and that it could be the right thing to do, “let him do what he will, he sinneth not” (v36).
-If one is going to choose virginity or singleness, they must have “power over his own will, and hath so decreed in his hearth that he will keep his virgin” (v37).
+As we summarize our time we are reminded of the freedom that we have in Christ to marry, “let them marry” (v36), and that it could be the right thing to do, “let him do what he will, he sinneth not” (v36).
+If one is going to choose virginity or singleness, they must have “power over his own will” (v37).
 This conviction will be challenged and tested, and if one will stick to it, they must be convinced of God’s will for them in their heart above all else.

 One last detail is listed as concerning ending a marriage – death, “if her husband be dead, she is at liberty to be married to whom she will” (v39).
 Marriage is not eternal (Matt 22:30), and one is free to marry again after the death of a spouse under one condition: “only in the Lord” (v39).
 This condition is true for every Christian.
 If you think God would have you to marry someone, the first question to ask is if they are a genuine believer (2 Cor 6:14), the second is if they will fulfill their biblical role and duty to love and lead (Eph 5:23-32) or submit and follow (Eph 5:22).
 Again, singleness is to be considered for a “happier” (v40) life and likely more fruitful ministry (Isa 56:3).